PushkrJain/deep_research_agent/README.md

 📊 Reliability visualization included
 ============================================================

-Troubleshooting
+🛠️ Troubleshooting

-API Key Errors: Ensure TAVILY_API_KEY and GOOGLE_API_KEY are set correctly.
-Check with echo $TAVILY_API_KEY and echo $GOOGLE_API_KEY.
+    API Key Errors:
+    Check with echo $TAVILY_API_KEY and echo $GOOGLE_API_KEY

-Dependency Issues: Verify all packages are installed (pip list) and update pip if needed (pip install --upgrade pip).
+    Dependencies Missing:
+    Ensure packages are installed: pip list
+    Update pip: pip install --upgrade pip

+    No Results Found:

-No Results: Check your internet connection and ensure the query is specific enough.
-The system logs errors to research.log for debugging.
+        Check your internet connection

+        Try making your query more specific

+        Check research.log for debugging details

-Contributing
+🤝 Contributing

 Contributions are welcome!
-Please:

-Fork the repository.
+    Fork the repo

-Create a feature branch (git checkout -b feature/your-feature).
+    Create a feature branch:

+git checkout -b feature/your-feature

+Commit your changes:

-Commit changes (git commit -m 'Add your feature').
+git commit -m "Add your feature"

+Push the branch:

-Push to the branch (git push origin feature/your-feature).
+    git push origin feature/your-feature

-Open a pull request.
+    Open a Pull Request

-License
+📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
-Acknowledgments
+🙏 Acknowledgments

-Built with LangChain and LangScale for agent orchestration.
+    Built with LangChain and LangGraph for agent orchestration

-Powered by Tavily for web search and Google Gemini for language modeling.
+    Powered by Tavily for intelligent search

+    Enhanced by Google Gemini for natural language generation

-Visualizations created using Matplotlib and Seaborn.
+    Visualized using Matplotlib and Seaborn